Partial flag incidence algebras: Introduction

+The product we use for these algebras is non-trivial.
+We modeled it after both the product in the classical incidence algebras and the higher dimensional integral convolution product in functional analysis.
+This product is complicated and results in these algebras being non-associative and non-unital.
+At a first glance this seems to be bad news.
+On the other hand as long as the coefficient ring is commutative they do satisfy a product/tensor or K\"unneth formula.
+Without this formula computations on infinite families of posets would be very difficult.

-There have been quite a few generalizations of incidence algebras in the past, see \cite{MR14,V07,R86,HS89}.
-Though the algebras considered here seem to be new.
+There are quite a few generalizations of incidence algebras, see \cite{MR14,V07,R86,HS89}.
+Also, there are studies of certain subalgebras of the classical incidence algebras, for example the finitary incidence algebras studied in \cite{KKW-19}.
+The algebras considered here seem to be new.
 Koszulness of incidence algebras was studied in \cite{RS10}.
-It would be interesting to see if any of this makes sense in this more general setting.
-Also the classical incidence algebras have a nice Hopf algebra structure (see \cite{Dur86}).
-At this time the author has not consider this direction.
+The classical incidence algebras have a nice Hopf algebra structure (see \cite{Dur86}).
 Another important result for incidence algebras is the classification of reduced incidence algebras in \cite{Kr81}.
-It would be interesting to see if any of that theory generalizes to $\I^n(\calP, R)$.
+Recently Khrypchenko studied the algebras defined here and has shown that they essentially contain all the information of the underlying poset (see \cite{khryp-21}).
+These results warrant future investigations into these properties for these generalized incidence algebras.

+A central reason for this study is to lay the foundation for studying various generalized invariants for posets, lattices, and matroids.
+All of Section \ref{whitneysec} is devoted to studying generalized M\"obius functions.
+There we show that these generalized M\"obius functions satisfy generalizations of some of the results for classical M\"obius functions.
+In particular, in Theorem \ref{cross-cut}, we show that one of our flag M\"obius functions satisfies a generalized version of Rota's Cross-cut Theorem (see \cite{rota64}).
+One aim is to develop these invariants for future studies on generalized Tutte polynomials.

-Last we study a partial flag version of the characteristic polynomial.
+To conclude this note we study a partial flag version of the characteristic polynomial.
 If the poset is the graph partitions poset of a graph then this gives a generalized chromatic polynomial.
 So, far this polynomial seems to be very mysterious.
 First we compute these polynomials for the Boolean lattice.
 Then we use this to demonstrate that in general these polynomials will not satisfy any kind of deletion-contraction formula.
 Hence these polynomials are new invariants and not evaluations of Tutte polynomials.
 Various generalizations of characteristic polynomials have been considered in the past.
 For example those studied in \cite{Chen10}, but these are evaluations of Tutte polynomials.